AI assistant — not human

 Mitigation: Update DLP policies to include Copilot-specific conditions.
 Use sensitivity labels (which Copilot respects) in addition to DLP rules.
 Monitor Copilot output through Microsoft Purview audit logs.
 Test DLP-Copilot interactions before production deployment.

-Addressing Copilot security risks requires a structured, phased approach.
-You cannot simply flip a switch — the risks are deeply embedded in your existing Microsoft 365 configuration.
-Here is the framework EPC Group uses for every Copilot security engagement.
+To address Copilot security risks, you need a structured and phased approach.
+You cannot just flip a switch.
+The risks are deeply embedded in your current Microsoft 365 setup.

-Our 47-Point Copilot Security Review is the most comprehensive pre-deployment security assessment available.
-It covers 10 categories with specific, actionable checks — not theoretical recommendations.
-Every finding includes severity classification, remediation steps, and timeline estimates.
+Our 47-Point Copilot Security Review is the most thorough pre-deployment security assessment available.
+It includes 10 categories with specific, actionable checks rather than just theoretical suggestions.

 The primary security risks of Microsoft Copilot include: 1) Data oversharing — Copilot surfaces content from all SharePoint sites, Teams channels, and OneDrive locations a user can access, including sites shared with "Everyone except external users" that may contain sensitive data.
 2) Broken permission inheritance in SharePoint causing unintended access.
 3) No Copilot-specific security controls out of the box — Microsoft relies on existing M365 permissions.
 4) Teams meeting summarization capturing confidential discussions.
 5) Sensitivity label gaps leaving unclassified sensitive content exposed.
 6) Guest access exposure allowing external users to query internal data through Copilot.
 7) DLP policy bypass where Copilot can surface content that DLP would normally block from sharing.
 EPC Group has identified these risks across 700+ tenant security reviews.